droid-mohit/drd-trivia-backend/readme.md

 To set up the game locally, you'll need to set up the following environment variables:

 - `OPENAI_KEY` – your OpenAI_API key (you can get one [here](https://platform.openai.com/account/api-keys))

-Note: The one you might see in code is non-functional and you need to put one in env variables.
+Note: The openai_key variable you might see in code is non-functional and you need to put one in env variables.

 ## Tech Stack

-ChatH is built on the following stack:
+The quiz is built on the following stack:
 - OpenAI [Function Calling](https://platform.openai.com/docs/guides/gpt/function-calling)
 - Kaggle Dataset — [IPL 2023](https://www.kaggle.com/datasets/purnend26/ipl-2023-dataset)
 - Code Stack: ReactJS, Python